Computations in equivariant Gromov-Witten theory of GKM spaces: Gromov--Witten invariants and quantum cohomology

 \subsection{Independence of the connection}

 The formula stated in Theorem~\ref{thm:LS17} appears to depend not only on the underlying GKM graph $G$, but also on the compatible connection on $G$ induced by $X$ (cf. Section~\ref{sec:connections}).
 This dependence arises from the presence of the $h$-factors in each individual summand.
-We may have two GKM spaces that share the same abstract GKM graph, but induce different compatible connections.
-Even in this case, the Gromov--Witten invariants are the same because of Theorem~\ref{thm:con_indep}.
-This has strong implications, because as we anticipated in Remark~\ref{rem:computing_conn}, the computation of a connection induced by a space $X$ could be a difficult problem.
-The implication of the following theorem is that we do not need to compute such a connection, because every compatible connection leads to the same computational result.
+A priori, this could complicate the computation of Gromov--Witten invariants, as there may be two GKM spaces that share the same abstract GKM graph but induce different compatible connections (cf. Remark~\ref{rem:computing_conn}), possibly leading to different Gromov--Witten invariants.
+The implication of the following theorem is that we do not need to compute the induced connection, because every compatible connection leads to the same computational result.